Home

 According to some commonly agreed criteria to u

-Psychometric re-visitation of the current standard ISO for soundscape measuring and data collection protocol design
+Psychometric revisitation of ISO protocol for soundscape measuring and data collection protocol design

 address: University College London, London